rodstaff/learn-ruby1/README.md

 This project was cloned from git://github.com/alexch/learn_ruby.git on June 2016.
-I am including the Gemfile I used and only the answers to the exercises, the contents of which may still be WIP and therefore may still contain errors/bugs.
-Please look at them for reference purposes only as they may not execute properly in your own environment.
+I am including the Gemfile I used and only the answers to the exercises, although some of them may not completely pass the rake test program.